microsoft/vscode-docs/docs/editor/command-line.md

 ### How do I detect when a shell was launched by VS Code?

-When VS Code launches it may launch a shell in order to source the "shell environment" to set up tools, this will launch an _interactive login_ shell and fetch its environment.
+When VS Code starts up, it may launch a shell in order to source the "shell environment" to help set up tools.
+This will launch an **interactive login** shell and fetch its environment.
 Depending on your shell setup, this may cause problems.
-For example, it's somewhat unexpected that this is launched as an interactive session which VS Code specifies in order to try align `$PATH` with exactly what would show up in the user's terminal.
-Since you cannot rely on an interactive check here, VS Code sets the variable `VSCODE_RESOLVING_ENVIRONMENT` to `1` which can be checked to run or not run code in this case.
+For example, it may be unexpected that the shell is launched as an interactive session, which VS Code needs in order to try to align `$PATH` with the exact value in a user created terminal.

+Whenever VS Code launches this initial shell, VS Code sets the variable `VSCODE_RESOLVING_ENVIRONMENT` to `1`.
+If your shell or user scripts need to know if they are being run in the context of this shell, you can check the `VSCODE_RESOLVING_ENVIRONMENT` value.